gugarosa/dbn_tuning/README.md

 python inspect_history.py -h
 ```

+*Note that one needs to input the history file without their seed and extension, e.g., `_1.pkl`.*

 ### Bash Script

 Instead of invoking every script to conduct the experiments, it is also possible to use the provided shell script, as follows: